 Jessie Gill, RN is a cannabis nurse and writer with a background in holistic health and hospice.
 After suffering a spinal injury, she reluctantly became a medical marijuana patient then quickly transitioned into an advocate.
-Her site, MarijuanaMommy.com combines science with personal insight to educate and combat the stigma against marijuana users.
-She’s been featured on Viceland and bylines include GoodHousekeeping, Cosmopolitan, MSN, and more.
+Her site, MarijuanaMommy.com educates about cannabis while challenging the stigma against marijuana use.
+She’s been featured on Viceland and her work has appeared on GoodHousekeeping, Cosmopolitan, MSN, and more.

 My Story on Becoming a Marijuana Mommy

 My family wasn’t much different than the millions of other families out there.
 I was a single mom juggling life – kids, job, exercise, fun.
 Each day, I tried to make our lives a little bit better.

 I’d seen my fair share of hardship – like many of us have – but I rebounded.
 I recovered from a tumultuous divorce and built a new life.

 For years, my two children and I shared one bedroom in my parents’ house.
 It was far from ideal, but it provided a loving environment for us to grow.

 I worked my butt off – and in most areas – I’d discovered success.